OnTimeZone file types are offered in 3 formats:

 Viewing the different images on the home page will explain the differences between those 3 formats better than any brief description I could type.

 The combo format can be confusing - the other two formats are easier to use.
-If you do use the combo files, be aware that each area where there is a variance in Daylight Savings observance is surrounded by blue lines.
-In DST (summer), light blue lines ( — ) apply.
-In ST (winter) use the dark blue lines ( — ).
-Magenta lines ( — ) apply year round.
+If you do use the combo files, be aware that each area where there is a variance in Daylight Savings observance is surrounded by blue borders.
+In DST (summer), light blue borders ( — ) apply.
+In ST (winter) use the dark blue borders ( — ).
+Magenta borders ( — ) apply year round.

 Click or right-click your desired file format to open or download: